redcatphp/strategy/README.md

 And this keep A shared, but turn it off for the subclass B.

- Wire specificity
+ Ding specificity
- Here is the most significative improvement to Dice made in Wire.
+ Here is the most significative improvement to Dice made in Ding.
- Unlike Dice, Wire make rules cascade at instanciation, the advantage of that technique is the inheritance can fit php native inheritance (extends and implements) without to load class, in a case we use an autoloader, the use of is\_subclass\_of in Dice call theses classes at rule definition time and do a lot of unnecessary work.
+ Unlike Dice, Ding make rules cascade at instanciation, the advantage of that technique is the inheritance can fit php native inheritance (extends and implements) without to load class, in a case we use an autoloader, the use of is\_subclass\_of in Dice call theses classes at rule definition time and do a lot of unnecessary work.
  It also affect how the rules are defined, with "making rules on call" practice the order of rules definition doesn't matter, the cascade will follow natural php heritance from ancestor to final class, passing by interfaces in the order they're implemented in the class definition.
  An other difference is that the rules will be recursively merged during cascade.
  And there is an other api feature for extending rule and not replacing it unlike to addRule: $di->extendRule($name, $key (shared|construct|shareInstances|call|inherit|substitutions|instanceOf|newInstances), $value, $push = null).